-Unlike the traditional script, Shwa script for Arabic is written from left to right.
-Otherwise, a straight one-for-one replacement of traditional letters by their Shwa equivalents is a good first step in transliteration.
+Unlike the traditional script, Musa script for Arabic is written from left to right.
+Otherwise, a straight one-for-one replacement of traditional letters by their Musa equivalents is a good first step in transliteration.
 Here's a table of equivalents (I use the apostrophe ' to represent hamza, the exclamation mark ! to represent !ayn, and the underdot to represent other emphatic consonants) :

-Four consonants are considered emphatic : ṣ ḍ ṭ and dḥ/ẓ.
+Four consonants are called emphatic : ṣ ḍ ṭ and dḥ/ẓ.
 These sounds feature secondary pharyngealization : the root of your tongue is retracted as they are spoken.
 This retraction spreads to neighboring sounds in the same word, especially vowels.
-Three other consonants have the same effect on neighboring sounds as emphatic consonants: q, r and a special "dark" pronunciation of the letter lam in the word Allah (and Shwa uses a velar ɫ letter for this sound).
+Five other consonants have a similar effect on neighboring sounds as emphatic consonants: q, r, ḥ, ', and a special "dark" pronunciation of the letter lam in the word Allah (and Musa uses a velar ɫ letter for this sound).

-These changes are reflected in Shwa.
+These changes are reflected in Musa.
 The following rules approximate an educated pronunciation of Modern Standard Arabic, although the actual rules are much more complex and not at all standard :